 Justice Thomas’ mixology has come under fire from Justice Scalia and the three girl judges, who warn that his majority opinion in Navarette v.
 California “serves up a freedom-destroying cocktail.”

-Scalia, rising to the defense of the Fourth Amendment rights of drivers – as well he might, given his reputation as the Evel Knievel of D.C. – demolishes the majority’s say-what logic, whereby a single swerve is enough to create reasonable suspicion of drunk driving.
+Scalia, rising to the defense of the Fourth Amendment rights of drivers – as well he might, given his reputation as the Evel Knievel of D.C. – demolishes Thomas’s say-what? logic, whereby a single swerve is enough to create reasonable suspicion of drunk driving.
 There are lots of reasons for swerving, Scalia retorts.
 A chicken crossing the road.
 A crater left by a recent meteorite, otherwise known as a pothole.
 A voice from Heaven.
 Look at St. Paul falling off his horse on the road to Damascus.
 And all he had was a couple of beers.

 A freedom-destroying cocktail indeed.
 Bottoms up.